2012 - A liveless area in decline

-Hoensbroek is one of the shrinking Dutch towns that suffer from a declining population due to demographic change.
-For these small towns this leads to vacancy, less social cohesion and a loss of public facilities and therefore a loss of public life.
-The demolition of vacant buildings made it possible to develop a new park: The Aldenhof Park.
-The intention was to transform the vacant space into a social and sustainable green neighborhood hub to revive the neighborhood and create more social cohesion.
-In this way the transformation from housing structures into a public space gives the neighborhood a positive boost.
-As a reflection to the “lifecycle-proof” houses which have been build up next to the open space, a park should be realized which includes all generation facilities and therefore attract all ages of neighborhood residents to create a strong sense of community.
-Therefore a new school and the community center, which are in the same building, were integrated into the park.
+Hoensbroek is one of the shrinking Dutch towns that suffers from a declining population due to demographic change.
+For these small towns this leads to empty spaces (vacancies), less social cohesion and loss of public facilities and in consequence a loss of public life.
+Although the demolition of vacant buildings made it possible to develop a new park: The Aldenhof Park.
+The intention was to transform the vacant space into a social and sustainable green neighborhood hub to revive the neighborhood and create greater social cohesion.
+The emphasis was placed on transforming housing structures into public spaces that give the neighborhood a positive boost.
+As a reflection to the “lifecycle-proof” houses which have been build up next to the open space, a park should be realized that includes cross generational facilities to attract a range of ages in the neighborhood residents to create a strong sense of community.
+In order to ensure this aspect, a new school and the community center, which are in the same building, were integrated into the park.

 Skegs and terraces

 The park design is based on the particular geology of the province of South Limburg.
-Vertical fissures in the earth surface, causing some areas to move up and other areas down, are characteristic for this landscape.
-This creates terraces or skegs.
-The existing height difference in the park is highlighted by artificial terraces that vary in height.
-In the interpretation of the areas geology on to the scale of the park the terraces create different spaces for various activities and at the same time prevent the polluted ground from interventions that could destabilize the polluted soil which was discovered during soil analysis after the demolition of the housing structures.
+Vertical fissures in the earth surface, causing some areas to move up and other areas down, are characteristic of this landscape.
+This phenomenon creates terraces or skegs.
+The existing height differences in the park are highlighted by artificial terraces that vary in height.
+The interpretation of the area’s geology on to the scale of the park the terraces create different spaces for various activities and at the same time prevent the polluted ground from interventions that could destabilize the polluted soil which were discovered during a soil analysis following the demolition of the housing structures.

-The road that used to run in front of the building is now closed off and therefore let the schoolyard flow into the park.
-The park is constructed with as many recycled materials as possible and therefore guarantee a high level of sustainability.
+The road that used to run in front of the building is now closed off and allows the schoolyard to flow into the park.
+The park is constructed with as many recycled materials as possible and therefore guarantees a high level of sustainability.
 The paving stones come from a nearby street.
-The school fences are made from balcony banisters from demolished apartment buildings.
+The school fences are made of balcony banisters from demolished apartment buildings.
 Rainwater can easily infiltrate and excess water ends up in a pond in the lowest part of the park creating an ecological water-buffer.
-Wildflowers are planted to create a natural livelyhood for the bee-colony.
+Wildflowers are planted to create a natural lively-hood for the bee-colony.

 A park for residents by residents

 The transformation from a residential area to a public park is a gradual process.
-During the planning process of the project locals were invited to participate within multiple workshops so that ideas and wishes of the future users were integrated in the design.
-Many elements were constructed together with hands-on participants.
-A bee-hotel was built, which now serves for practical teaching lessons and school children were involved into the tree-planting process.
+During the planning process of the project locals were invited to participate in multiple workshops in order to ensure that ideas and wishes of the future users were integrated in the design.
+Many elements were constructed with hands-on participants.
+A bee-hotel was built, which is now used for teaching purposes, and school children were involved into the tree-planting process.

-The several design workshops and activities create engagement in order to reconnect the neighborhood.
-In this way not only the park itself but the whole process of participation within the transformation countered the anonymity in the area.
+The multiple design workshops and activities stimulated involvement in order to reconnect the neighborhood.
 All these activities contribute to social coherence and sustainability.
 To keep this positive social development and let the park serve as a social bridge within the future as well, the residents are partly responsible for the maintenance of the park.
-With these many forms of engagement the new park became a place for residents by residents.
+With these many forms of participation, the new park became a place for residents by residents.

 Photography: Frank Hanswijk